Filipino immigration to Mexico: History

-During the early period of the Spanish colonization of the Philippines, Spaniards took advantage of the indigenous alipin (bonded serf) system in the Philippines to circumvent the Leyes de las Indias and acquire Filipino slaves for the voyage back to New Spain.
-Though the numbers are unknown, it was so prevalent that slaves brought on ships were restricted to one per person (except persons of rank) in the "Laws Regarding Navigation and Commerce" (1611–1635) to avoid exhausting ship provisions.
-They were also taxed heavily upon arrival in Acapulco in an effort to reduce slave traffic.
-Traffic in Filipina women as slaves, servants, and mistresses of government officials, crew, and passengers, also caused scandals in the 17th century.
-Women comprised around 20 percent of the migrants from the Philippines.
+In 1574 Spain decreed that Spanish colonists could not enslave natives, but Indigenous chiefs were allowed to retain their rights to slaves.
+This was through the indigenous alipin system.
+This created a legal process that allowed enslaved natives to challenge for their freedom, but also created a court system where slaveholders could claim ownership through the court.
+The Manila-Acapulco galleon trade allowed officials to acquire slaves during their stay in the Philippines, licensing their travel to Mexico and then again to Spain but as historian Tatiana Seijas observes, the record keeping in the Philippines during this time allowed for traders to circumvent this, leaving no paper trail.
+Hernando de los Ríos Coronel expressed concerns to an increasing number of male slaves being boarded on the Galleons through reports on overcrowding and poor ship conditions.
+Incidents with the transportation of enslaved women on the galleons led the King of Spain to ban their boarding completely, however, as Seijas notes, it was largely ignored and a quarter of early enslaved crossings were women.

 Filipinos were also pressed into service as sailors, due to the native maritime culture of the Philippine Islands.
 By 1619, the crew of the Manila galleons were composed almost entirely of native sailors, many of whom died during the voyages due to harsh treatment and dangerous conditions.
 Many of the galleons were also old, overloaded, and poorly repaired.
 A law passed in 1608 restricted the gear of Filipino sailors to "ropa necesaria" which consisted of a single pair of breeches, further causing a great number of deaths of Filipino sailors through exposure.
 These conditions prompted King Philip III to sign a law in 1620 forcing merchants to issue proper clothing to native crews.
 During this period, many Filipino sailors deserted as soon as they reached Acapulco.
 Sebastian de Piñeda, the captain of the galleon Espiritu Santo complained to the king in 1619 that of the 75 Filipino crewmen aboard the ship, only 5 remained for the return voyage.
 The rest had deserted.
 These sailors settled in Mexico and married locals (even though some may have been previously married in the Philippines), particularly since they were also in high demand by wine-merchants in Colima for their skills in the production of tubâ (palm wine).